JoinColony/coding-challenge-events-list/README.md

+---

+### Archived

+This repository has been archived and will no longer be used

+---

 # Colony Events List Coding Challenge

 Your task for this challenge is to build a simple events list display.
 It looks something like this: